Is Sidemount Diving Technical Diving?

 Sidemount is not consistent with a driving philosophy

 There is one dive training agency, GUE, that retains sidemount diving until very advanced levels of cave diving.
-This is not because they believe that sidemount is technical diving, because they openly recognize sidemount as a legitimate approach for recreational diving, but rather because sidemount is not consistent with their own highly standardized system approach.
+This is not because they believe that sidemount is technical diving.
+Instead, it is because they openly recognize sidemount as a legitimate approach for recreational diving.
+But rather, because sidemount is not consistent with their own highly standardized system approach.

 Sidemount diving is not technical diving

-Technical divers may utilize sidemount equipment, and it did originate from high-level cave explorations, but that does not make sidemount a technical level of diving.
-Many evolutions in diving approach and equipment have emigrated from advanced-level diving down to be adopted within mainstream diving; that’s simply how development works.
+Technical divers may utilize sidemount equipment.
+After all, it did originate from high-level cave explorations.
+However, that does not make sidemount a technical level of diving.
+Many evolutions in diving approach and equipment have emigrated from advanced-level diving down to be adopted within mainstream diving.
+That’s simply how development works.

 Sidemount requires specialist knowledge, especially in gear setup, but that should be true for any diving specialty.
-It is unfortunate that the modern dive training industry has seemingly lost sight of the need for specialist knowledge and instructional expertise.
+It is unfortunate that the modern dive training industry lost sight of the need for specialist expertise.

 Sidemount is a modern approach to diving that offers a wealth of benefits to the divers who use it.
 The soaring popularity of sidemount within the recreational diving community over the last decade supports that claim.